-Supervision being an element of directing, every manager in the organisation supervises his/her subordinates.
+Supervision being an element of every manager directing. the in supervises organisation his/her subordinates.
 In this sense, supervision can be understood as the process of guiding the efforts of employees and other resources to accomplish the desired objectives.
 It means overseeing what is being done by subordinates and giving instructions to ensure optimum utilisation of resources and achievement of work targets.